Insider Career Guides

 The Reputational Risk of a Blind Referral

-To understand why your request was rejected, you must bridge the empathy gap and look at the transaction from the referrer's perspective.
+To understand why your request was rejected, you must bridge the empathy gap and look at the transaction from the insider's perspective.

 An internal referral is not just data entry; it is a professional endorsement.
 If a Senior Engineer refers a candidate who falls apart during a basic JavaScript execution context question or fails to optimize a rendering loop, it reflects poorly on that engineer's judgment.
 Recruiters and engineering managers pay attention to referral quality.
 Vouching for an unvetted candidate carries an implicit reputational cost.